ENSTA-U2IS-AI/MUAD-Dataset/README.md

 ## Citation
 If you find this work useful for your research, please consider citing our paper:
 ```
-@article{franchi2022muad,
+@inproceedings{franchi22bmvc,
+  author    = {Gianni Franchi and
+              Xuanlong Yu and
+              Andrei Bursuc and
+              Angel Tena and
+              Rémi Kazmierczak and
+              Severine Dubuisson and
+              Emanuel Aldea and
+              David Filliat},
-  title={MUAD: Multiple Uncertainties for Autonomous Driving, a benchmark for multiple uncertainty types and tasks},
+  title     = {MUAD: Multiple Uncertainties for Autonomous Driving benchmark for multiple uncertainty types and tasks},
-  author={Franchi, Gianni and Yu, Xuanlong and Bursuc, Andrei and Tena, Angel and Kazmierczak, R{\'e}mi and Dubuisson, S{\'e}verine and Aldea, Emanuel and Filliat, David},
-  journal={arXiv preprint arXiv:2203.01437},
-  year={2022}
+  booktitle = {33rd British Machine Vision Conference, {BMVC} 2022},
+  year      = {2022}
 }
 ```